Quick Start#

 • any array type that supports the standard DLPack protocol.

-Finally, TVMFFIEnvGetStream() can be used in the CUDA code to launch a kernel on the caller’s stream.
+Finally, TVMFFIEnvGetStream() can be used in the CUDA code to launch kernels on the caller’s stream.

 Compile with TVM-FFI#

 Raw command.
-We can use the following minimal commands to compile the source code:
+Use the following minimal commands to compile the source code:

 g++ -shared -O3 compile/add_one_cpu.cc \